Blanched (skin removed) Almond Flour

 BTW- I get no money if you buy almond flour.
 Honeyville grain has absolutely no idea who I am 🙂

-Because of the high levels of fructose, I no longer use agave nectar.
-It’s very hard for the liver to process.
-Honey is now my sweetener of choice.
+Honey is one of my preferred sweeteners.
 If you are trying to convert a recipe from granulated sugar to honey a general rule of thumb is to replace 1 C sugar with 2/3 C honey then increase the dry ingredients by 1/4 to 1/2 C. This is very much a trial and error process so don’t give up if your results aren’t perfect the first time.

 Palm Sugar/Coconut Palm Sugar